TradeControl/tradecontrol.github.io/tutorials/balance-sheet-web.md

 ![bank loan]({{ site.url }}/images/web_bank_loan.png)

 Secondly, we make the corresponding double-entry with the opposite polarity, followed by the pay offs without interest, which is a cost.
 In this way, the company loan means the net increase in asset value is zero.
-On the trading side, these debt repayments would be accrued on the Company Statement, [as explained below](#accruals-and-prepayments) and therefore the loan is not free money.

 Finally, to register the Director Loan liability, we post an asset transaction to the bank loan for GBP 25K, obtaining the statement below.